0x9900/genpass/README.md

 Generate a passworg base on the domain name of a website, your userid on this website and a key.

+This tool we generate the same password for a given use and domain name as long as you use the same key.

 The first time you use this program it will as you a key.
 This key will be stored in your Mac keychain.